 • Drive sales

-The most effective content marketing speaks directly to a company’s ideal client persona (ICP), in a language they understand.
-So, if you haven’t already, make sure you’ve fleshed out your personas
+The most effective digital marketing speaks directly to a company’s ideal client persona (ICP), in a language they understand.
+So, if you haven’t already, make sure you’ve fleshed out your personas.

 Once you can visualize who your content is speaking to, you can then begin to target their needs and wants, buyer’s journey stage, and interests in a more concrete, specific way.